not-matt/PushUpClock/README.md

 If you're looking for a way to pass this time, you can do some push ups, sit ups, whatever you fancy.

-Once the timer hits 0, you will be asked what exercise you did.
-You can just hit <ENTER> to use the default values (20 push ups).
+Once the timer hits 0, you will be asked what exercise you did and how many reps.
+You can just hit \<ENTER\> to use the default values (20 push ups).
 Feel free to change these defaults.

 Your efforts will be saved to a CSV file in the same directory as this script, so your pathway to swole is recorded.